novoda/ios-demos/README.md

 * [UIView+Autolayout](https://github.com/novoda/ios-demos/blob/master/UIView%2BAutolayout.swift)
 extends UIView; Import this into your project to be able to use constraints programmatically in a straightforward way.

+## How to add a new project
+ - Pull from master and create a new branch with your project and/or changes
+ - If you are creating a new project make sure that XCode did not created a `.git` file inside of your folder.
+You can check that by going inside the project folder on terminal and entering `ls -la` if there is a `.git` file it will conflict with the git repository of the `ios-demos` repo.
+Delete it by entering `rm -rf .git` while being inside your project folder.
+- Push your branch and make a PR.
+Your PR should have:
+  1. Description of what the project is/ what changes are you making and why
+  2. Screenshots if is a new project so it can be reviewed properly

+You will need to wait for someone to approved and merge your PR